 The platform offers three key video formats to create Instagram ads: single video ads offer the opportunity to create up to 60-second commercials, ‘carousels’ allow more message real estate by enabling followers to swipe across for additional images or videos, and Instagram Stories offers a vertical full-screen format where images and videos can be spliced together to create visually-arresting ads.

-For specific information on how to promote your business on Instagram using videos ads, use this step-by-step guide to get started.
+For specific information on how to promote your business on Instagram using video ads, use this step-by-step guide to get started.

 12. Give GIFs a chance